"Billie Piper is the most intense and exciting creature on any stage today"

 Due to unprecedented demand, the show was revived in the summer of 2017, with the finale being streamed live into thousands of sold-out cinemas across the world.

-Amidst a number of TV shows; 'Collateral', 'Two For Joy' and 'Beast', in March 2018 Billie fulfilled her childhood dream and took 'Yerma' for a sell-out run on Broadway.
-Critics in New York were left stunned as critics acclaimed her performance as "an unconditional victory" (New York Times).
+Amidst several TV shows; ‘Collateral’, ‘Two For Joy’ and ‘Beast’, in March 2018 Billie fulfilled her childhood dream and took ‘Yerma’ for a sell-out run in New York.
+Critics in America were left equally speechless, with the New York Times proclaiming her “an unconditional victory” and Vogue as "one of the finest talents of her generation".